christopher-besch/homepage/src/articles/16_open_source/open_source.md

   It's a world that already very much exists and we can have more of.
   Every little piece of Open-Source software makes the world a better place.

-After all I hope you understand why I love Open-Source so much.
+I hope you understand why I love Open-Source so much.
 To me, the ownership aspect is the most important.
 No one can take my way of experiencing an Open-Source product away from me.
 I really want to own what I bought and that simply isn't possible with Closed-Source software.
-Also, I just love this world of Open-Source.
+Also, I just love this world.
 It's a world in which you are invited to be curious, in which more and more people understand the technology they use.
 It warms my heart to see that world being as huge as it already is and only seeing it grow.